List of Kamen Rider Black characters: Crisis Empire

 The main villains from Kamen Rider Black RX, the Crisis Empire (クライシス帝国, Kuraishisu Teikoku) are a group of aliens who attempt to invade Earth.
 They always attempted to justify their invasion and their plans to exterminate the human race.
 They also claimed that their home planet was being sucked into a black hole.
 Since they thought that humans do not really care about their planet, the Crisis Empire thought it was right for them to take over Earth.
 The group under Jark are based on the Crise Fortress (クライス要塞, Kuraisu Yōsai) battleship.

 Based on the Kaima World (怪魔界, Kaimakai), the original dimensional world where the great Crisis Empire resided.
-Used to be connected to Earth through dimensional portal in the distant peaceful past until the rise of Grand Lord Crisis.
+It used to be connected to Earth through dimensional portal in the distant peaceful past until the rise of Grand Lord Crisis.
 The portal were sealed off by the people of Kaima World who opposed the rule of the Emperor.
 With the dimensional connection severed, the two worlds drifted apart and the past was forgotten.
 The finale reveals that the kaima World is an exact 'mirror' world of Earth itself.

 Grand Lord Crisis blames the dying of their world as an effect coming from the pollution of Earth's environment by mankind, contradicting Professor Walter's explanation that the world's condition was caused by the evil ways of the Crisis Emperor.
 In the end of the battle, Grand Lord Crisis claimed that as long as mankind lives on "the pollution they caused", there would always be another Kaima World. - hinting the possible existence of parallel worlds.
 His death causes the Kaima World to explode as well.